 How to Cook Steak in a Cast-Iron Skillet

-You don’t need to visit a fancy restaurant to enjoy a tender, juicy steak.
-Our tried-and-true method makes it easy to cook skillet steak at home.
+You don't need to visit a fancy restaurant to enjoy a tender, juicy steak.
+You just need to know how to cook a steak in a cast-iron skillet at home.

-If you’ve never cooked steak before, it can be a little intimidating.
-That’s why we came up with this simple steak recipe that’s so easy, you could make it any day of the week.
+If you’ve never cooked steak, it can be intimidating.
+That’s why we put together this simple guide outlining how to cook a steak in a cast-iron skillet (we even can tell you just how to clean a cast-iron skillet after you’re done).
+The recipe is so easy, you could make it any day of the week.
 Our method involves just three things: kosher salt, a fresh steak and a cast-iron skillet.

 - 1 tablespoon kosher salt, divided